When you’re a teenager it’s easy to be led astray.

-“By the way, I picked up your prescription today, Greg.
-And both of you, I have back-to-back appointments for you with Doctor Cardin on Friday at four o’clock.
+“By the way, I picked up your prescriptions today.
+And for both of you, I set back-to-back appointments for you with Doctor Cardin on Friday at four o’clock.
 I’ll pick you up from school and take you to his office.”

 “We’re going to a football game Friday night,” Greg said.
 “We’re playing Oceana High.”